FROM PATIENT TO PRACTITIONER

 British Wheel of Yoga 500hr Yoga Teaching Diploma

-A comprehensive teaching qualification over 3 years, demonstrating competence in all areas of Yoga; Anatomy in Movement, Breathwork, Energetics & Philosophy.
+A comprehensive 3 year teaching qualification demonstrating competence in Anatomy in Movement, Breathwork, Energetics & Philosophy.

 Anatomy Trains: Structure & Function

-Studied the renowned Anatomy Trains model, focusing on fascial connections and whole-body patterns of movement.
+Studied the renowned Anatomy Trains model, focusing on myofascial release techniques and whole-body patterns of movement.

-Gained an unparalleled, three-dimensional understanding of the human body through direct, hands-on anatomical study.
+Gained an unparalleled, 3Dimensional understanding of the human body and its fascial connections through direct, hands-on anatomical study.

 The British Fascia Symposium